 CAFOD in Afghanistan

-- helping people make a living: we work with vulnerable communities, tackling inequality that stops them earning money and helping small businesses produce better goods and access markets.
+- Helping people make a living: we work with vulnerable communities to support them to establish small businesses and support farmers to increase their agricultural yields and gain access to markets.

-- helping women into work: our partner brings women together in a savings and loans group to teach numeracy and business skills.
-Saving small amounts each week means they can plan for the future.
+- Helping families to be financially resilient: our partners bring community members together to join savings and loans groups and to teach numeracy and business skills.
+Saving small amounts each week means that families can plan for the future.

-- advocating and lobbying for our partners: billions of dollars in aid have been sent to Afghanistan since 2001, but life for ordinary people has been getting worse because of corruption and poor governance.
-While we're helping people on the ground, we also represent our partners' experiences and opinions at UK and European level, to make sure the system changes too.
+- Advocating and lobbying with our partners: millions of dollars in aid have been sent to Afghanistan since 2001, but life for ordinary people has seen modest improvement in some areas due to insecurity, corruption and poor governance.
+In addition to supporting communities on the ground, we work alongside our partners to influence policy within Afghanistan and internationally to challenge some of the systems which keep Afghans in poverty.

 "Now we've trained women they can work to get out of poverty.
 They want to use their savings and turn them into a business."